Eric-Vaughn/lights-out-puzzle-solver/README.md

 ## Reflection
 ### General Thoughts
 I feel as though I used AI ***too*** much throughout the making of this program.
 I will excuse its usage *this* time simply because this is my first "real" project using HTML, CSS, and JavaScript.
-AI helped me see all three in action
+AI helped me see all three in action and how they all connect with one another.
+It helped especially to see JavaScript code that's very "JavaScript-y".
+Like how people say to code Python in a "Pythonic" way.

+I think AI usage as a tool for learning is better than a crutch for understanding.
+However, I used it as a crutch with the Linear Equations version of the project's solve method; since I don't know much about Linear Equations and would rather this one method not stop me from moving on to another project.
+Though it would have been nice to wrap my head around a new sector of mathematics, I feel as though now is not the time.
+Sad, I know.
 ### What I Learned
 + I learned a lot of general things about CSS and JavaScript through this project (basics)
 + How HTML, CSS, and JavaScript connect to form a webpage
++ The importing of scripts in HTML using the <script> tag
 ### What I Need More Practice On
 + DOM elements and their usage
++ Proper usage of .js files.
+I currently feel as though I've just been making them to compartmentalize simple code.
+I feel like all of my buttons could be inside of one "Buttons.js" file, for example.
+I understand when things get more complex, this compartmentalizing of code is ideal, but all these buttons were doing is calling methods of the grid instance created in app.js.
+Maybe in a larger scope project I would have a file called "GridButtons.js".
+That way, other buttons that do more than run a method of a class can be in their own files while method calling buttons would be collected in a single file.
 ### Possible Improvments
 + SAMPLE TEXT